Kitchen Garden, RHS Garden Bridgewater, Salford

 Project: Charity, Public Gardens

-A kitchen garden with an experimental spirit
+An accessible and inclusive kitchen garden with an experimental spirit

 Just west of Manchester, the 154-acre Salford site is the Royal Horticultural Society’s fifth public garden, opening to great acclaim in summer 2021.